vechain/connex/doc/api.md

 #### Contract method

-With the ABI of contract,we can create an `Thor.Method` object that will be able to simulate a contract call without altering contract state or pack method with arguments to an clause that is ready to sign.
+With the ABI of contract,we can create a `Thor.Method` object that will be able to simulate a contract call without altering contract state or pack method with arguments to a clause that is ready to sign.

 **Parameters**